denhamparry/talks/2019/03/DockerLondon/stateofthenation.md

 # [fit] Lots of people are still starting their journey

+^
+- Kubernetes now supports Windows.
+- Buzz word.
+- Solves problems.
+- How do people learn.

 ---

 ![inline fit](assets/spidermanmeme.jpg)

 ^
+- So this feels like the same thing starting with Docker.
+- No clue where to get started.
+- Years of knowledge in other tools.
+- Can we migrate that knowledge across?

+---

+# Like cats and dogs

+^
+- So now we're treating them like pets again?
+- Haven't been famous for getting on along well.

+---

+# Under the same roof

+^
-Is this going to happen?
+- Is this going to happen?
-Do we avoid the great divide.
+- Lets be optimistic.
-Will there be new things from Windows.
+- Will there be new things from Windows.

+---

+# Back in my day

+^
+- These are the experiences I had.
+- This is when we were trying to get Docker within our team.

 ---